HST 202 Module #12

 THE RUNDOWN

-- The Iran Hostage Crisis strained relationships between the US and Iran, leading to economic sanctions and diplomatic tensions.
+- The Iran Hostage Crisis beginning in 1979 strained U.S.-Iran relations, leading to economic sanctions and escalating tensions in the Middle East.

 QUESTIONS